scubiedoo/manifests/README.md

 - `build`<br>
    contains the build API and a setup file to perpare and mount the builddisk.

+- `config`<br>
+   contains all config.in files for menuconfig configuration.
+   Furthermore, all default configurations (defconfig) are located in this directory.

 - `compile`<br>
    main folder that provides all scripts to create the image.<br>
    These scripts are organized by the main script `compile/compile.sh` which also supports modulary calling a sub-script.<br>